Do I need to come to the campus of Stony Brook University?

 What is the deadline for registering?

 This program has a rolling admissions program.
 You can begin your MS degree in any Spring, Summer or Fall semester.
-You can begin your Advanced Certificate in any Spring or Summer semester.
 The only requirement is that you complete either degree within five years of the start date.

 Admissions are accepted on a rolling basis but it is preferred that you apply by April 7th for the Summer, and July 1st for the Fall and December 1st for Spring.
 If you are interested in applying to the program after the preferred date, please email Sharon Schmidt.